Orlando Arcia Player Props: Braves vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have a 4.66 team ERA that ranks 24th among all league pitching staffs.
+- The Nationals' 4.69 team ERA ranks 25th across all league pitching staffs.

-- The Nationals rank 23rd in baseball in home runs allowed (83 total, 1.3 per game).
+- Nationals pitchers combine to surrender 85 total home runs at a rate of 1.3 per game (to rank 24th in the league).

-- The lefty last appeared on Saturday against the Philadelphia Phillies, when he tossed six innings, allowing three earned runs while giving up nine hits.
+- In his last appearance on Sunday, the righty threw 5 2/3 innings against the Philadelphia Phillies, allowing four earned runs while surrendering six hits.

+- The 31-year-old has put up an ERA of 4.15, with 6.8 strikeouts per nine innings, in 12 games this season.
+Opponents are batting .258 against him.

 © 2023 Data Skrive.
 All rights reserved.